Platini fires hosts France to EURO 1984 final glory against Spain

 Michel Platini, France midfielder: "It was the first official title won by France in a team sport, so it was a great moment for French football and for French sport as a whole.

 "We began to believe we belonged in the latter stages of major tournaments when, during the 1982 World Cup, we lost the semi-final against Germany.
 We reached a point where French football could honestly say 'hey, we're good'.
 Before that match we didn't know.
 We were really a good football team and convinced ourselves we were capable of winning the European Championship in 1984.
 What's more, in Michel Hidalgo we had a very good coach – under him, we played some wonderful football.
 [In the final] Spain played very well.
 Then we had that chance from the free-kick and [Luis] Arconada made a small mistake.
-For once it wasn't against us."
+For once it didn't go against us."

 France: Bats; Domergue, Bossis, Le Roux, Battiston (Amoros 73); Tigana, Platini (c), Fernández, Giresse; Bellone, Lacombe (Genghini 80)